ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 This creates a list of cards.
 Angular's `ngFor` structural directive to render the sample template for each item in the `teaData` collection.
 That looks pretty good, at least when viewed at a phone resolution, but what about other form factors?
 Those do not look quite as nice.
 We will fix that shortly, but first go back to an iPhone form factor.

-If you look closely, though, we lost the "Large Title" scolling effect we had on the "Home" page.
+If you look closely, though, we lost the "Large Title" scrolling effect we had on the "Home" page.
 Have a look at the HTML for the "Home" page.
 There are a few key items we need to bring over:

 - the `[translucent]="true"` property binding in the `ion-header`
 - the `[fullscreen]="true"` property binding in the `ion-content`